 This blog isn’t a pity party and regularly I kick life’s ass up and down the block.
 If you are going through something similar know that you aren’t alone.
 I am an email away if you have questions.

-I help support my family through portrait photography, selling photographs to Getty, and by offering photography and a selection of thrifted finds at the Little Big Shop on Etsy.
-I also just started an affiliate shop on Amazon to help pay the bills.
-I began selling ad space on Little Big in 2012.
+When my health allows, I help support my family through portrait photography.
+I am lucky enough to sell photographs to Getty, and have surprised myself on more than one occasion by coming across articles featuring my work.
+I also sell thrifted finds in the Little Big Shop on etsy from time to time.
+I sell a variety of products with my photography and art prints on Society6.
+I also have a small affiliate shop on Amazon to help pay the bills.
+I selling ad space on Little Big and have a variety of ways to promote your small business, shop, or blog besides standard sidebar ads.
 Contact me for more information.
 I’d love to have you.

 - I share photos daily on Instagram.